Bounce Email Analytics: Diagnose and Fix the Issues Impacting your Deliverability

 From the other side, they do a good job by giving you a plenty of information about the quality of your mailing list, recipient engagement, and your email campaign performance.

-You just need to understand what bounce emails tell you in order to determine and address the issues.
+In order to improve email conversions, you need to understand what bounce emails tell you in order to determine and address the issues.

 With the right tool like GlockApps Bounce Monitor, you can receive advanced bounce email analytics for each sender, provider, bounce type, and reason, and quickly find out the weak sides of your email program.

 For bounce email tracking, the GlockApps Bounce Monitor is integrated with Amazon SES, SendGrid, SparkPost, and Mailgun delivery services.
-If you use your own SMTP server, you can set up the forward of bounces to a proxy email address provided by GlockApps and the Bounce Monitor will track your bounces from the proxy email address.

 Below I tell you how GlockApps Bounce Monitor helps you diagnose and fix the issues impacting your sender reputation and deliverability.